The early use of Antibiotics for 'at Risk' CHildren with InfluEnza

 Psychological Impact of Covid-19

 To help increase our knowledge of how coronavirus and the changing restrictions have impacted mental health, patients were asked to complete a short, 15 minute questionnaire on how they are coping during the pandemic.
-The responses will be used to support our understanding of how mental health and wellbeing has been affected by the pandemic and also what may be helpful for people during this time.
-Newton Place was overwhelmed with the response rate for this research study and would like to thank all patients who took the time to participate.
+The responses are being used to support our understanding of how mental health and wellbeing has been affected by the pandemic and also what may be helpful for people during this time.
+Newton Place was overwhelmed with the response rate for this research project and would like to thank all patients who took the time to participate.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.